In Salalah, Oman the annual khareef season turns the sandy, mountainous landscape of this enchanting…

 Omani Halwa in Salalah, Oman

-I was in Salalah in October just before Eid in 2010, when I learned all about the sugary sweet halwa from my Omani friend Ali.
+The first time I was in Salalah was just before Eid in October of 2010.
+It was then that I learned all about the sugary sweet halwa from my Omani friend Ali.

 Riding around Salalah during Eid, I saw windows of sweets shops filled with blue, red and yellow plastic bowls full of the Omani halwa.